dmauser/opnazure/README.md

 This OPNSense solution is installed in FreeBSD 11.2 (Azure Image).
 Here what you will see when you deploy this Template:
 1) VNET with Two Subnets and OPNSense with two NICs.
-2) VNET Address space is: 10.0.0.0/16
+2) VNET Address space is: 10.0.0.0/16 (suggested Address space, you may change that).
-3) External NIC named Untrusted Linked to Untrusted-Subnet (10.0.0.0/24)
+3) External NIC named Untrusted Linked to Untrusted-Subnet (10.0.0.0/24).
-4) Internal NIC named Trusted Linked to Trusted-Subnet (10.0.1.0/24)
+4) Internal NIC named Trusted Linked to Trusted-Subnet (10.0.1.0/24).
 5) It creates a NSG named OPN-NSG which allows incoming SSH and HTTPS.
 Same NSG is associated to both Subnets.

 ## Design